dalgwen/openhab-addons/bundles/org.openhab.automation.java223/README.md

 }
 ```

-This rule above is triggered by an 'ON' state update of an item linked to a detector, and then light a bulb : **Here really shines the JSR223 for Java : no random 'magic' strings, full auto-completion from your IDE, strongly typed code and no misspelling mistake possible.**
+This rule above is triggered by an 'ON' state update of an item linked to a detector, and then light a bulb: **Here really shines the JSR223 for Java: no random 'magic' strings, full auto-completion from your IDE, strongly typed code and no misspelling mistake possible.**

 You can also use automatic injection **in your rule method parameter**.
 It is especially useful for having strongly typed parameter.
 Take a look at this rule, triggered by two different detectors: